NachtsternBuild/fastboot-assistant/Anwendung/flash/README.md

   - dtbo.img
   - userdata.img/data.img
   - u.a.
-- flashen des Preloaders
+- flashing the preloader
-- flashen des Payload.zip
+- flashing the Payload.zip